 But Keats didn’t write this book purposely to be an radical message of racial tolerance, Keats was just dismayed at the lack of African American children in books.
 During his acceptance speech for the prestigious Caldecott Medal, Keats cited a series of Time magazine photographs of a young black boy as his inspiration for Peter.
 He told the Caldecott audience that this unknown child planted the seed for Peter’s character, one whom Keats would consistently refer back to.
 The thematic mix of childhood innocence, colour blindness, and the wish for a progressive American made Keats’ book extremely popular.

-However, Keats encountered criticism that his book didn’t utilise Peter’s character to address racial hatred in a radical way.
-Yet I still think that the timelessness of the story lies with the fact that it doesn’t directly concern issues of race, it centres around one little boy who happens to be black.
+However, Keats encountered the criticism that his book didn’t utilise Peter’s character to address racial hatred in a radical way.
+Yet, I think that the timelessness of the story lies with the fact that it doesn’t directly concern the contemporary issues of racial tensions, it centres around one little boy who happens to be black.
 In the book, Peter is undeniably and unapologetically the star without one mention of his colour, and therefore Keats never makes Peter’s race something worth debating – he is there because he has a right to be.

 In 2016 Amazon produced a TV film version of The Snowy Day, mimicking Keats’ unique artwork.
-The film stands as a testimony for Keats’ timeless work but also perhaps as a testimony to the unaltered need for equal racial representation in children’s literature and film.
+The film stands as a testimony for Keats’ timeless work but also as a testimony to the unchanging need for equal racial representation in children’s literature and film.